Burst of Innovation - The 3 Ways that Failure Sparks Innovation

 Why is Failure Important to Innovation?

-Failure is a word we hear a lot in business.
-Many companies use it in their mantra.
+Failure and innovation go hand in hand.
+But why is it, that failure is a word we hear a lot more of in business?
+Many companies use it, almost as their mantra.
 People say things like, “Love your failures” and “You can’t succeed without failure.”
-And these things are true!
-However, many people only think about the “power of failure” on a superficial level.
+These things are true, of course, but, many people only think about the “power of failure” on a superficial level.
 I believe that failure is also important in a deeper way.

 Failure is innately connected to innovation.
-But it may not be connected in the way you think it is!
-I’ve discovered there are actually 3 reasons why failure is important to innovation.
+But it may not be connected in the way you think it is.
+So let's take a minute and learn why failure and innovation go hand in hand.
+Let's learn why innovation needs failure.
 Let’s dig deeper to find out how we can achieve a bigger impact and become stronger leaders for our companies.

 Whether you like it or not, you probably have a little bit of ego standing in your way.
-But when you fail and your ego breaks down, you become open to listening and thus open to innovation.
+But when you fail, your ego breaks down.
+Your new found humility steps in and you become more open to listening.
+When you start listening, you become more open to innovative ideas.

-When I was young, I tried to start an online fitness tracking business (long before the internet of things as we know it)!
-People told me it would fail and gave me plenty of reasons why it was likely to be an unsuccessful venture.
-I resisted them every step of the way because my ego was telling me that I knew all the answers!
+When I was young, I was a little bit ahead of the game and tried to start an online fitness tracking business.
+From the start, people told me it would fail.
+They offered plenty of reasons why it was likely to be an unsuccessful venture.
+I, having not failed yet, resisted them every step of the way.
+My ego kept telling me that I knew all the answers!

-Until… the company failed epically.
-At that point, my ears were open and I realized I didn’t have all the answers.
-That’s when I became open to innovation.
-Sometimes, we need to fail, forcing us to listen to others, because the truth is that we don’t know everything on our own.
+Until… the company failed miserably.
+At that point, my ears opened up.
+I realized I didn't have all the answers.
+Then, lo and behold, I became open to innovation.
+Sometimes, we need to fail.
+It forces us to listen to others.
+We have to learn that we really don’t know everything on our own.

-When you fail, you can’t run or hide—especially when you fail in front of others.
+When you fail, you can’t run or hide, especially when you fail in front of others.
 You have to own your mistakes.
-That lets you see the mistakes for what they are and allows you to build real solutions around them—something that is very valuable for sparking innovation!
+That lets you see the mistakes for what they are.
+It allows you to build real solutions around them and spark innovation.

-I had a boss once who failed epically.
-He was someone who had often struggled to own his mistakes and had blamed others in the past.
-But in this particular moment, in this failure, he became open to innovation because he finally owned his mistake.
+Years ago, I had a boss who failed and failed big.
+He often struggled to own his mistakes and had blamed others in the past.
+In this particular failed situation, he became open to innovation.
+Why?
+He finally owned his mistake.
 He became a better leader and boss from that failure.

-I know that being vulnerable is hard— but it allows you to get the perspective you need in order to innovate.
-You want to look perfect, but truthfully, you aren’t—and failure can help you accept that.
+Being vulnerable is hard.
+But, it allows you to get the perspective you need in order to innovate.
+You want everything to go perfectly but it often doesn't.
+Failure forces you to be vulnerable because it forces you to accept that things under your watch rarely go perfectly.

 When I was younger, I was promoted to senior exec in a global communications firm.
-I was the youngest on the team, and I had no idea what I was doing… at all!
-I decided to fake it until I make it.
-I will never forget my first big presentation in that job.
+I was the youngest on the team.
+I had no idea what I was doing.
+Or course, I decided to fake it until I made it.
+When my first presentation came up, I was nervous, but felt prepared.
+Was I wrong!
 I bombed.
 I don’t mean I failed in a small way.
-I absolutely bombed that presentation, and it was terrible!
+I absolutely bombed that presentation.
+It was terrible!

-One of my managers came to me afterwards and said, “I need you to ask for help when you need it.
-Get vulnerable and ask for help when you’re struggling.”
-I learned a lot from that failure and from that manager’s words of wisdom, even though at the time I was afraid I was about to be fired!
+One of my managers came to me afterwards.
+I thought I was going to be fired on the spot.
+Instead, he said, “I need you to ask for help when you need it.
+I need you to get vulnerable and ask for help when you’re struggling.”
+I breathed a huge sigh of relief and took his words to heart.
+I learned a lot from that failure and from my manager’s words of wisdom.

-Failure is important to innovation because it forces us to listen, to own our mistakes, and to become vulnerable.
-Next time you make a mistake, remember that— and capitalize on the learning opportunities that failure can offer you!
+Failure is important to innovation because it forces us to listen, to own our mistakes, and be vulnerable.
+Next time you make a mistake, remember that.
+And then, flip it on its head.
+Capitalize on the learning opportunities from that failure and go spark some innovation.

 Watch the video to learn about the 3 ways that failure sparks innovation.